english | български :: site map skynomad home

 Day 2: 5-10 top to bottom flights from the training hill: forward launch, learning to control the glider in the air and attempts of landing approaches; more theory of aerodynamics and introduction to micrometeorology.

-Day 3: 5-10 top to bottom flights from the training hill: forward and/or reverse launch; better control and landings; more theory of aerodynamics and rules of the air.
+Day 3: 5-10 top to bottom flights from the training hill: forward or reverse launch; better control and landings; more theory of aerodynamics and rules of the air.

 Day 4: 2-4 flights from the high mountain; instruction in reserve parachute use; first big solo flights: development of your sense of height, speed and distance; practise of turns and landing approaches.

-Day 5: 2-4 flights from the high mountain; turns, improving your landing approaches and correcting mistakes; introduction to collapses: recognition and recovery; more theory of micrometeorology.
+Day 5: 2-4 flights from the high mountain; turns, improving your landing approaches and correcting mistakes; rear riser (emergency) steering; more theory of micrometeorology.

 Day 6: 2-4 flights from the high mountain; turns, improving your landing approach, correcting mistakes and adding more elements to active and safe flying.